hyperlane-xyz/hyperlane-monorepo/solidity/core/README.md

-## Abacus Solidity
+## Hyperlane Solidity

-On-chain implementations of Abacus in Solidity.
+On-chain implementations of Hyperlane in Solidity.

 ### Setup